 Not at all.
 Everyone needs help now and then.
 Recognizing when you need support and then reaching out to get it takes wisdom, courage, and a desire for a better quality of life.

 I’ve been through therapy before but I still have uncomfortable symptoms.
 Can this type of therapy help?

-If you’ve gone through talk therapy but still feel anxiety, depression, fatigue, insomnia or overwhelmed, a different type of therapy might be worth a try.
+If you’ve gone through talk therapy but still experience anxiety, depression, fatigue, insomnia or overwhelm, a different type of therapy might be worth a try.
 Symptoms like those mentioned above and syndromes like fibromyalgia, irritable bowel and chronic pain or fatigue can be signs of a dysregulated nervous system.
 Somatic Experiencing® and other somatic-based therapies can access the autonomic nervous system where the dysregulation is rooted.

 What’s the difference between talking to you or my best friend or family?

 I can help you approach your situation in a new way– teach you new skills, help you gain different perspectives, listen to you without judgment or expectations, and guide you in accessing your nervous system where healing can take place.
 Also, therapy is completely confidential.
 You won’t have to worry about others “knowing my business.”
 Lastly, if your situation provokes a great deal of negative emotion, if you’ve been confiding in a friend or family member, there’s the risk that once you’re feeling better you could start avoiding that person so you aren’t reminded of this difficult time in your life.

 Medication alone cannot solve all issues.
 What medication does is to treat symptoms.
 Our work together is designed to explore the root cause of your distress and employ strategies that can help you reach a state of comfort, balance and resilience.
 Medication can be effective and is sometimes needed in conjunction with therapy.